RESOStandards/transport/web-api-add-edit.md

 ```

 #### Update Action with `return=minimal`
-There may be cases where the representation isn't needed by the client or isn't supported by the server for update actions.
+Similar to create actions, there may be cases where the representation isn't needed by the client or isn't supported by the server.

 The server MAY return a minimal response in these cases.